Culinary Arts

 Career Path

 Employment growth will be spurred by increases in population, household income, and leisure time that will allow people to dine out and take vacations more often.
-Median hourly earnings of chefs and head cooks were $20.76 in 2016, with the highest 10 percent earning more than $36.50 per hour.
+Median hourly earnings of chefs and head cooks were $27.17 in 2022.
 (Source: U.S. Department of Labor Bureau of Labor Statistics)

 Degrees and Certificates